benjithorpe/csslite/README.md

 ## License

 This project is licensed under the MIT License _feel free to use, misuse and abuse it as you like :)_.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

 > During re-distribution, re-development, or any other personal changes made within `csslite.css`,
 > We only ask that you keep the file name (`csslite.css`) as it is.
 Nothing more.